timurrrr/RaceChronoDiyBleDevice/README.md

 This project documents how to make your own DIY device that can listen to the data on the CAN bus of the car, and relay it to RaceChrono using Bluetooth Low Energy (BLE).
-The code has customizations for my 2022 Toyota GR86, as well as a 2017 Subaru BRZ I used to own, but you should be able to un-do those customizations and do something similar for your car if it's different from those two.
+The code has example configurations optimized the 2022 Toyota GR86 I currently own, as well as a 2017 Subaru BRZ I used to own.
+If you have a different car, you'll need to figure out how to customize the code for your car.

 ## Demo